agentmodels/agentmodels.org/chapters/5c-myopic.md

 The Reward-myopic agent ignores rewards that occur after its myopic cutoff $$C_g$$.
 By contrast, an "Update-myopic agent", takes into account all future rewards but ignores the value of belief updates that occur after a cutoff.
 Concretely, the agent at time $$t=0$$ assumes they can only *explore* (i.e. update beliefs from observations) up to some cutoff point $$C_m$$ steps into the future, after which they just exploit without updating beliefs.
 In reality, the agent continues to update after time $$t=C_m$$.
 The Update-myopic agent, like the Naive hyperbolic discounter, has an incorrect model of their future self.

 Myopic updating is optimal for certain special cases of bandits and has good performance on bandits in general refp:frazier2008knowledge.
-It also provides a good fit to human performance in Bernoulli Bandit problems refp:zhang2013forgetful.
-In what follows, we describe Myopic Updating in more detail, explain how to incorporate it into out POMDP agent model, and then exhibit its performance on Bandits.
+It also provides a good fit to human performance in Bernoulli bandits refp:zhang2013forgetful.

 ### Myopic Updating: applications and limitations

-As noted above, Myopic Updating has been studied in Machine Learning refp:gonzalez2015glasses and Operations Research refp:ryzhov2012knowledge.
+Myopic Updating has been studied in Machine Learning refp:gonzalez2015glasses and Operations Research refp:ryzhov2012knowledge.
 In most cases, the cutoff point $$C_m$$ after which the agent assumes himself to exploit is set to $$C_m=1$$.
 This results in a scalable, analytically tractable optimization problem: pull the arm that maximizes the expected value of future exploitation given you pulled that arm.
 This "future exploitation" means that you pick the arm that is best in expectation for the rest of time.

-We've presented Bandit problems with finitely many uncorrelated arms.
-Myopic Updating also works for generalized Bandit Problems: e.g. when rewards are correlated or continuous and in "Bayesian Optimization" where instead of a fixed number of arms the goal is to optimize a high-dimensional real-valued function.
+We've presented Bandit problems with a finite number of uncorrelated arms.
+Myopic Updating also works for generalized Bandit Problems: e.g. when rewards are correlated or continuous and in the setting of "Bayesian Optimization" where instead of a fixed number of arms the goal is to optimize a high-dimensional real-valued function.

 Myopic Updating does not work well for POMDPs in general.
 Suppose you are looking for a good restaurant in a foreign city.
 A good strategy is to walk to a busy street and then find the busiest restaurant.
 If reaching the busy street takes longer than the myopic cutoff $$C_m$$, then an Update-myopic agent won't see value in this plan.
 We present a concrete example of this problem below ("Restaurant Search").
 This example highlights a way in which Bandit problems are an especially simple POMDP.
 In a Bandit problem, every aspect of the unknown latent state can be queried at any timestep (by pulling the appropriate arm).
 So even the Myopic Agent with $$C_m=1$$ is sensitive to the information value of every possible observation that the POMDP can yield[^selfmodel].

-[^selfmodel]: The Update-myopic agent incorrectly models his future self, by assuming it ceases to update after cutoff point $$C_m$$.
+[^selfmodel]: The Update-myopic agent incorrectly models his future self, by assuming he ceases to update after cutoff point $$C_m$$.
 This incorrect "self-modeling" is also a property of model-free RL agents.
 For example, a Q-learner's estimation of expected utilities for states ignores the fact that the Q-learner will randomly explore with some probability.
 SARSA, on the other hand, does take its random exploration into account when computing this estimate.
 But it doesn't model the way in which its future exploration behavior will make certain actions useful in the present (as in the example of finding a restaurant in a foreign city).

 ### Myopic Updating: formal model
 Myopic Updating only makes sense in the context of an agent that is capable of learning from observations (i.e. in the POMDP rather than MDP setting).
 So our goal is to generalize our agent model for solving POMDPs to a Myopic Updating with $$C_m \in [1,\infty]$$.